dolthub/docs/content/reference/sql/access-management.md

   - Has the `DROP` privilege on the table `some_tbl` in the database `some_db`
   - Has both the `CREATE` and `DROP` privileges on the `other_db` database
 - The role `test_role` has been granted to `test_user`
-- The `"Columns"` field is present, but is currently unused (example will be updated when column-level privileges are supported)
+- The `"Columns"` field is present, but is currently unused

 ```json
 {